.png)

 Disjunctive Contracts

-The creditor is entitled to the remaining goods, if only one goods was lost.
-If the loss was due to the debtor’s fault, the creditor is entitled to the remaining goods or a payment in the amount of the lost good.
-If both goods were lost, the creditor is entitled to the payment in the amount of their choice.
+If only one of the goods is lost, the creditor is entitled to demand performance with respect to the remaining goods.
+If the loss is attributable to the debtor, the creditor is entitled to the remaining goods or a payment equivalent to the value of the lost good.
+If both goods are lost, the creditor is entitled to full compensation equivalent to the value of the lost goods.

 Joint Contracts

-In case of a joint contract between debtors, in which a conference of debtors has a joint liability and joint obligation to a performance, the performance of a debtor shall relieve the rest of the debtors.
-The creditor is allowed to impose different conditions to each debtor relating to the performance of their contract.
+In the case of a joint contract among debtors, where several debtors share joint liability and obligation for performance, performance by one debtor releases the remaining debtors.
+The creditor may impose different conditions on each debtor with respect to the performance of their respective obligations.

 Divisible and Indivisible Contracts